Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

 ### Master Node Remove Roles

+#### First Master Node

-#### Determine if the master node being removed is the first master node
+Determine if the master node being removed is the first master node.

 ***IMPORTANT:*** The first master node is the node others contact to join the Kubernetes cluster.
 If this is the node being removed, promote another master node to the initial node before proceeding.

-1. Fetch the defined `first-master-hostname`
+1. Fetch the defined `first-master-hostname`.

     ```bash
     ncn-m# cray bss bootparameters list --hosts Global --format json |jq -r '.[]."cloud-init"."meta-data"."first-master-hostname"'
     ```

-    Example Output:
+    Example output:

     ```text
     ncn-m002